 The entrance to the building lobby is located in the breezeway.
-It contains the intercom panel, the mid-rise mailboxes, the defibrillator, the lobby display case and a bench.
-There is also the office mail slot, to the left of the intercom panel.
+It contains the intercom panel, the

 For information about guests or deliveries arriving for you, see the topic Intercom panel

 Locks and lock-outs

 If residents are locked out of their units, they may call Management, or after hours call On-Call.
 There is a lock-out charge - see the Lock-out Policy for information.